 18F’s Design Research is covered by GSA’s Privacy Act Statement for Design Research.

 Privacy Act Notice Example.
-(18F/GSA internal version).
+(18F/GSA access only).

 Example of a statement to include in your participant agreement.

 Please note: you should run substantial customizations by your supervisor, GSA’s Privacy Office, and GSA’s Office of General Counsel.

 Example agreement for people participating in moderated design research.

 Note: You can customize this template, but it must include a Privacy Act statement.
 If the interview is with a Federal employee, or otherwise will not include compensation, the agreement must also include an Anti-deficiency Act clause.